dekelIdo/iisa-app/README.md

 # IISA - Israeli Imaginary Space Agency

 A clean Angular 19 application for managing space mission candidates, and a management dashboard for IISA’s recruiting team with nice login authentication.
-Please use the password - 'reflectize' to login.
+Please use the password - 'reflectiz' to login.
 You can visit here - https://iisa-app.onrender.com

 For instructions to run locally please scroll to the end of the README